steffigb/steffigb.github.io/src/content/posts/2019-11-02-nagiso/index.md

 next to the stove and read.
 You can also stare out the window for hours.
 Tomorrow you will understand why 😌.

 It's super relaxing to sit, read, watch and listen to people.
 Japanese is really such a wonderful language 💚.
 Although it probably already reads like an anime setting, the cute cats and the very sweet, cheerful daughter of the owner are added.
-She runs happily through the area and is very open towards all the people ;).
+She runs happily through the area and is very open towards all the people.
 Yet another storybook scenario: One of the cats has sat down on the lap of a guest and can be stroked.
 Soon we have dinner and she does not want to get up :D. Here you can probably live a perfect cat life ^^.

 Maybe tomorrow I'll go for a walk and just keep reading.